 Objectives and competences

-The provisions of Article 5 of RD 99/2011 pledge that doctoral students will acquire basic competences, abilities and/or personal skills, as well as specific competences associated with the program.
+The provisions of Article 5 of RD 99/2011 pledge that doctoral students will acquire basic competences, abilities and/or personal skills, as well as specific competences associated with the program (in addition to the general competences of the doctoral program set out in RD 99/2011).